 In addition to this baseline design, R&D on alternative photosensor options like hybrid photo-detectors, LAPPDs and multi-PMT (mPMT) modules is actively being carried on by several countries (mostly Canada, Italy, UK) with the goal of providing half of the photo-cathode coverage for Hyper-Kamiokande.
 The multi-PMTs are also the baseline photosensor option for the Intermediate Water Cherenkov Detector (IWCD).
 This option is particularly appealing for French groups as they could profit from the existing KM3NeT expertise and from the developments of the small PMTs for JUNO.
+In 2019 we plan to organize a workshop in order to exploit these possible synergies.

 In addition there is the attractive possibility of using the existing Memphyno water tank at APC for performing underwater tests of the mPMT modules developed in Europe, Canada and Japan and further characterize the in-situ response of the mPMTs.
-Such tests have already been started with the first mPMT prototype from Italy and will continue in the coming years.
+Such tests are expected to begin have already been started with the first mPMT prototype from Italy before summer 2019 and will be continued with a second prototype that is expected to be ready in the fall of 2019 and will continue in the coming years.